CSSC Staff

 Head of Marketing, Research and Communication

-Arlene is an Accredited Member of the Chartered Institute of Public Relations (CIPR) and is currently Chair of CIPR NI.
+Arlene is an Accredited Member of the Chartered Institute of Public Relations (CIPR) and former Chair of CIPR NI.
 Arlene is also an advisory group member with the Northern Ireland Public Sector Communications Forum, working to raise professional standards in public sector communications.

 Jayne Millar